20.-21.5.2025, University of Helsinki

 Session 2: Preparing teachers in pre-and in-service teacher education for emergencies and crises

-Session 3: Partnerships and cooperation of different actors and stakeholders within Education in Emergencies responses
+Session 3: Partnerships and cooperation within Education in Emergencies responses

-Session 4: Values and principles underlying Education in Emergencies
+Session 4a: Values and principles underlying Education in Emergencies

 18:30-20:00 Helsinki City Reception